BassBallFever/Portfolio/README.md

 I enjoy playing baseball and playing the bass which gives rise to my username of BassBallFever.
 My favorite place to be is the ballpark, any ballpark.
 I will watch every level of baseball.

-That big ball of fluff is Monday, a goldendoodle that was born in January 2020.
+That big ball of fluff is Monday, our goldendoodle that was born in January 2020.

 # List of Projects
 Click on a project to go to its summary.